mitsuoxv/jp-household/README.md

 ## Get data

-As the maximum records per GET is set to 100000, I must repeat five times in this case if I GET manually.
+As the maximum records per GET is set to 100000, I must repeat eight times in this case if I GET manually.
 Fortunately estat_getStatsData function automates this process.
 I add “level” of cat01, and clean up.